-Note: This setting is only applied to clients of version 3.90 or higher. conpal recommends choosing sort method 2.
-This guarantees the highest possible compatibility with other settings.
+Note: This setting is only applied to clients of version 3.90 or higher.

 Here you can choose from three different sort methods.
 Sort method 3 is the default method which is used by Client versions below 3.90.
 The sort method could not be changed in LAN Crypt in previous versions and corresponded to sort method 3.
 Sort method 3 is therefore considered the default sort method.
 The following sort methods can be set: